YouTube SEO: How to Optimize Your Videos to Rank

 Because people take to YouTube for a lot more than just quick bursts of entertainment, video content creation and optimization need to be looked at seriously.
-With over 20 billion visits a month, YouTube is the second most popular website viewed worldwide.
-For a growing brand, that is a potential monthly audience roughly the size of Facebook.
+With over 20 billion visits a month, YouTube is the (opens in a new tab) viewed worldwide.
+For a growing brand, that is a potential monthly audience roughly (opens in a new tab).

 Learning YouTube SEO is a critical component for engaging with that massive viewer base.
 As a platform that provides entertainment and education, YouTube attracts a healthy variety of users who come together as a highly active and involved community.
 For anyone wanting to create content, build a loyal following and boost organic traffic, understanding how to optimize YouTube videos can't be overlooked.
 Here is everything you need to know about YouTube SEO, including tips on how to rank YouTube videos and optimize your content.

 With more than (opens in a new tab) uploaded onto YouTube every minute, reaching and engaging the right viewers can seem daunting.
 Fortunately, there are SEO recommendations that can help focus marketing efforts, enhance brand awareness and drive traffic.
 As is the case with any quality optimization practice, the object of YouTube SEO is to strategically improve video rankings so your content can reach its intended audience.
 The end goal is to connect with a new demographic of viewers who want to continue seeing your content by subscribing to your channel and visiting your website.